Karen Barrow

 Historical Fiction Writer

-As an avid reader of historical fiction with a passion for research, choosing a genre was not a difficult decision when Karen decided to put pen to paper.
-The brainwave to use her love of travel as inspiration for her settings made the process that much more enriching.
-Add the intrigue of mystery and a sprinkle of romance, and three novels later, with a published short story, and a collection of travel stories, a lifelong dream was realized.
+As an avid reader of historical fiction with a passion for research, choosing a genre was not difficult when Karen decided to put pen to paper.
+The brainwave to use her love of travel to inspire her settings made the process much more enriching.
+Using elements of mystery and suspense with a sprinkle of romance, Karen crafted three novels, a short story and a travel blog.
+With the publication of her award winning debut novel, Palmyra, in 2024, a lifelong dream was realized.

 Published Spring 2024